 John joined Watsi on November 6th, 2014.
-Six years ago, John became the 570th member to automatically support a new Watsi patient every month.
-Since then, 5,923 more people have become monthly donors!
-John's most recent donation traveled 8,800 miles to support Savann, a Khmer noodle seller from Cambodia, to fund fracture repair from a motorbike accident.
+Six years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation traveled 8,500 miles to support Omar, a fifth grade student from Kenya, to fund foot surgery so he can walk like his friends.

 Savann is a 49-year-old Khmer noodle seller from Cambodia.
 She has three sons, one daughter, and one grandchild.
 They all live together in one home.
 After selling Khmer noodles at market each day, she enjoys watching movies on TV and making food for her children for school.
 In September 2018, Savann was in a motorbike accident on her way to the market.
 She fractured her left wrist.
 She went to a private clinic previously where treatments were unsuccessful.
 She has swelling, pain, and is unable to work with her left hand.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On April 30th, Savann will undergo a fracture repair procedure, which will cost $465.
 This procedure will help her be able to move her hand better and be comfortable "I hope that my hand can work normally again with no pain or swelling.
 I want to return to selling Khmer noodles at the market," Savann said.